-Recently I have been having a lot of conversations with people about “Purpose”; their purpose, the organisational purpose and even the purpose for a meeting or project team.
-I therefore thought a series of very short blogs on this subject could well be helpful for many of you.
+Recently I have been having a lot of conversations with people about ‘purpose’; their purpose, the organisational purpose and even the purpose for a meeting or project team.
+I therefore thought a series of very short blogs on finding our purpose could well be helpful for many of you.

-This is part 2.
-If you missed part 1 then you can find them here:-
+This is part two.
+If you missed part one then you can find it here:

 Thanks for all the lovely comments from the first blog.
 There were a couple of more general questions in addition to confidential personal ones I have addressed with individuals.

-Q: When is it best to “find our Purpose?” – to be honest, when we have a defined purpose our performance is always better as we have more confidence, clarity and resilience.
-If we follow this train of thought then the best time is when you feel that you could do with more of these 3 characteristics in your life and/or business.
+Q: When is it best to find our purpose? – to be honest, when we have a defined purpose our performance is always better as we have more confidence, clarity and resilience.
+If we follow this train of thought then the best time is when you feel that you could do with more of these three characteristics in your life and/or business.

 Q: How often should our purpose change? – this is a super question.
-In my experience our purpose is like the diamond in the rock; it is always there and never changes.
-I don’t believe we “create a purpose” it’s more that we “reveal it” by chipping away at the “rock” that get’s in the way of us seeing and connecting with it.
-That said, there are different levels of clarity with which we see such diamonds, and over time we can “cut it” and “polish it” to become the most beautiful jewel in our life.
-In summary “a purpose” is better than “no purpose” but the ideal is to reveal “the purpose”, but please be patient, this is not always easy nor obvious.
+In my experience our purpose is like the diamond in the rock: it is always there and never changes.
+I don’t believe we ‘create’ a purpose it’s more that we reveal it by chipping away at the rock that gets in the way of us seeing and connecting with it.
+That said, there are different levels of clarity with which we see such diamonds, and over time we can cut it and polish it to become the most beautiful jewel in our life.
+In summary, a purpose is better than no purpose but the ideal is to reveal the purpose, but please be patient; finding our purpose is not always easy nor obvious.